 Menopause or Perimenopause Hair Loss

-Hormonal fluctuations during menopause can lead to thinning hair.
+Hormonal fluctuations during perimenopause and menopause can lead to thinning hair.
 As estrogen levels decline at this stage, hair growth is negatively impacted.
 While we can’t get back to the level of estrogen we had when we were younger, we can mitigate the hormonal effects on your hair.

 Pregnancy and Postpartum Hair Loss